 Persona

-Throughout the design process and when sourcing the testing participants, I’ve reffered to these persona peremeters provided by the client:
+Throughout the design process and when sourcing the testing participants, I’ve referred to these persona perameters provided by the client:

 -17-55 year-olds in the low-moderate income population